This tutorial is part of the Bytebase Terraform Provider series:

 sql-review-violations

-4. Even if you continue to create an issue, it will still show red SQL Review. issue-sql-review-errors
+4. Even if you proceed to create an issue, the SQL Review violations will be prominently displayed with error indicators. issue-sql-review-errors

 CREATE TABLE good_example (